ivotron/porta-popper/README.md

 # porta

-Porta lets you port a container's performance between distinct platforms.
+Porta lets you port a container's performance between distinct hardware platforms.
 It achieves this by obtaining base metrics of a system and tuning container execution parameters of other systems where the original performance is intended to be replicated.

 --------